TimelyDataflow/differential-dataflow/mdbook/src/chapter_0/chapter_0_0.md

-## Example 1: Getting started
+## Getting started

 The first thing you will need to do, if you want to follow along with the examples, is to acquire a copy of [Rust](https://www.rust-lang.org/).
 This is the programming language that differential dataflow uses, and it is in charge of building our projects.

-With Rust in hand, crack open a shell and make a new project, like so:
+With Rust in hand, crack open a shell and make a new project using Rust build manager `cargo`.

-        %> cargo new my_project
+        Echidnatron% cargo new my_project

 This should create a new folder called `my_project`, and you can wander in there and type

-        %> cargo run
+        Echidnatron% cargo run

-This will do something pointless, because we haven't gotten differential dataflow involved yet.
-I mean, it's Rust and you could learn that, but you probably want to be reading a different web page in that case.
+This will do something reassuring but pointless, like print `Hello, world!`, because we haven't gotten differential dataflow involved yet.
+I mean, it's Rust and you could learn that, but you probably want to read a different web page in that case.

 Instead, edit your `Cargo.toml` file, which tells Rust about your dependencies, to look like this:

-        >% cat Cargo.toml
+        Echidnatron% cat Cargo.toml
         [package]
         name = "my_project"
         version = "0.1.0"